 - Clinically confirmed CJD

-- Clinically suspicious—neurologic findings of uncertain etiology with insufficient information to confirm or exclude CJD
+- Clinically suspicious - neurologic findings of uncertain etiology with insufficient information to confirm or exclude CJD

 - Deaths under investigation

-Case Categories I and II:
+Case Categories I, II and III:

 Case Category IV: